 - Key Skills and General Studies are not required or included in academic assessment.

-For further information read our facts about GCSE and AS/A Level requirement.
+For further information read Cambridge AS/A Level Requirements - The Facts.

-Attainment of an Access to HE Diploma – with distinction grades in all relevant subject units – can be acceptable preparation for most subjects and Psychological and Behavioural Sciences at the University of Cambridge.
+Attainment of an Access to HE Diploma – with distinction grades in all relevant subject units – can be acceptable preparation for Psychological and Behavioural Sciences and most arts subjects (excluding Economics) at the University of Cambridge.
 Some subjects may have additional academic requirements, see below and also check for any further requirements/preferences with the individual College(s) to which you are considering applying.

-In most instances, an Access to HE Diploma alone is not sufficient preparation to study a science subject (excluding Psychological and Behavioural Sciences) at Cambridge.
+In most instances, an Access to HE Diploma alone is not sufficient preparation to study a science subject (excluding Psychological and Behavioural Sciences) or Economics at Cambridge.